metablaster/WindowsFirewallRuleset/README.md

 standard user account and use that for your everyday life or modify code to allow Administrator online access.\
-See [SecurityAndPrivacy.md](Readme/SecurityAndPrivacy.md#standard-user-account) for more information why using Administrator account is not recommended for security reasons.
+See [SecurityAndPrivacy.md](Readme/SecurityAndPrivacy.md#standard-user-account) for more information why using Administrator account is not recommended for security reasons.\
+Your administrative account used to deploy firewall must have password set.

 - Software or Windows updates may rename executables or their locations, also user accounts may be renamed by Administrator, therefore it's important to reload specific rules from time to time as